-If you believe you are entitled to SSDI benefits and would like to either file a new claim or appeal a denied claim, a Woodruff Johnson & Evans Social Security disability attorney in Aurora can assist you.
+If you believe you are entitled to SSDI benefits and would like to either file a new claim or appeal a denied claim, a Woodruff Johnson & Evans Law Offices Social Security disability attorney in Aurora can assist you.
 In addition to providing our clients with zealous advocacy before the Disability Determinations Service (DDS) Examiner or Administrative Law Judge (ALJ), our legal team can analyze and explain the legal options available to you in light of your unique circumstances.

 What Are SSDI Benefits & How Do I Qualify?

 Social Security Disability Insurance is a benefits program based on work credits.
 It is available to anyone with a medical disability who is “insured” under the SSDI program.
 “Insured” individuals are those who earned enough work credits.
 Even if you do not have enough work credits to qualify for SSDI, you may still qualify for Supplemental Security Income (SSI).

 Our legal team in Aurora has experience in both SSDI and SSI claims.
 We can evaluate your case to see which program best suits your needs.

 To qualify for SSDI benefits, you need to prove to a Disability Determination Services (DDS) Examiner that your disability or medical condition:

 - Prevents you from gaining employment in jobs you were able to perform prior to your disability;

 - Prevents you from gaining employment in other positions that are less physically and mentally strenuous; and